Quantum criticality in SU(3) and SU(4) anti-ferromagnets: Discussion

 \section{Discussion}

-It is interesting to understand the theoretical reasoning behind the numerical analysis presented here.
-While we cannot offer an unambiguous theoretical interpretation, we make some inferences on what could be taking place.
-First we summarize our conclusions from what we have observed, \begin{itemize} \item There is essentially no difference in the qualitative behavior for the various quantities under study from SU(2) for both SU(3) and SU(4).
-Quantitative differences in quantities such as the critical exponents must clearly exist as the symmetries change. \item The Binder ratio crossing seems to follow the naive scaling expectation of a quantum critical point with one relevant direction and all other directions irrelevant.
-There are corrections to scaling but they are of the conventional type, {\em i.e.}, they do not appear to affect the leading scaling behavior and vanish for large system sizes. \item The stiffness (and susceptibility) have large corrections to scaling.
+We now turn to a summary of our interpretation of the numerical study presented in this paper. \begin{itemize} \item Just like in the SU(2) case for both SU(3) and SU(4) we find good evidence for a continuous transition and no evidence for first order behavior.
+This is in agreement with another study on this model~\cite{lou2009:sun}.

+\item In contrast to a previous study~\cite{lou2009:sun} in the SU(3) and SU(4) models which have used conventional scaling forms for SU(3), we find evidence for {\em multiplicative} terms to the conventional scaling form for SU(3) and SU(4) that affect the leading behavior, qualitatively similar to those found in the SU(2) case~\cite{sandvik2010:logs}.
+A speculative discussion on whether these deviations are due to multiplicative weak power laws or whether they are multiplicative logarithms is given below -- It is difficult to distinguish unambiguously between these two possibilities solely based on numerics.

+\item The stiffness (and susceptibility) have large deviations from simple scaling.
 The crossing point converges on the $x-$axis to the same critical coupling deduced from the Binder ratio, whereas the value of the $L\rho_s$ itself ($y-$axis) has a sizable volume dependence.
 If we assume the observed behavior in Fig.~\ref{fig:yint_loglin} is the leading scaling behavior, we conclude that the winding number fluctuations diverges sub-linearly.
-The fact that the divergence is sub-linear is very crucial, since it implies that the stiffness (which is the winding number fluctuation divided by $L$) itself goes to zero as one approaches the critical point, albeit not as $1/L$ like one would have expected from a naive scaling analysis.
-It is difficult numerically to distinguish between a log or a very weak power law divergence, as we possibly have here, since the y-axes in Fig.~\ref{fig:yint_loglin} do not change very significantly over the entire range of sizes studied. \end{itemize}
+The fact that the divergence is sub-linear is very crucial, since it implies that the stiffness (which is the winding number fluctuation divided by $L$) itself goes to zero as one approaches the critical point, although not as $1/L$ like one would have expected from a naive scaling analysis.

+\item We have also argued that a scaling from with a {\em multiplicative} power law term can explain both the salient features of the $\langle W_x^2\rangle$ crossings, {\em i.e.}, first that the $x$-intercept ($J/Q$) of the crossing converges to the critical coupling as the volume is increased and second that the $y-$intercept ($\langle W_x^2\rangle$) has a power law divergence. \end{itemize}